What is Compulsive Sexual Behavior Disorder?

 Moral Incongruence

-This has spurned some great research by Perry, Grubbs and others about moral incongruence, whose basic premise is that some people’s distress over their sexual behavior, which they often label pornography addiction, is caused by them sexually acting in a manner that is against either their religious or personal values.
+This has spurred some great research by Perry, Grubbs and others about moral incongruence, whose basic premise is that some people’s distress over their sexual behavior, which they often label pornography addiction, is caused by them sexually acting in a manner that is against either their religious or personal values.
 Many of these individuals seek treatment for their self-diagnosed addiction.

 Enter, the World Health Organization